-The unofficial start to summer has arrived, and all I want to be eating these days is watermelon…and other freshness, like cucumbers.
+The unofficial start to summer has arrived, and all I want to be eating are refreshing treats like watermelon, lots and lots of watermelon, and cucumbers, too.

-If you don’t have sesame seeds, crushed peanuts might make for a tasty topping, too!
+Note: If you don’t have sesame seeds available, crushed peanuts are a great substitute.

 Asian Cucumber Edamame Salad

 - 1/4 cup steamed and de-shelled edamame